-While theme parks are not known for having the most affordable food and treats, you can find a number of Disneyland food and drinks that are close to $5.
-Knowing where and how to find the cheapest food at Disneyland can help you stretch your budget and use that money for other valuable things.
+While theme parks are not known for having the most affordable food and treats, knowing where and how to find the cheapest Disneyland food and drink can help you stretch your budget and use that money for other valuable things.

 The Cheapest Food at Disneyland

 Many of the snacks and treats at Disneyland are about $5.
 (Just stay away from the souvenir buckets!)
 You can find regular popcorn, ice cream, churros, cotton candy and even pineapple Dole Whip at affordable prices.
 You can also get unique treats such as a Tigger Tail in Critter Country.
 Other fresh treats made in the parks include fudge and decorated cake pops and marshmallow treats at Pooh Corner, Candy Palace, Bing Bong's Sweet Stuff and Trolley Treats.
 The iconic Matterhorn Macaroon at Jolly Holiday Bakery Café is a weighty treat that is one of the least expensive foods in the parks!

-There are bready treats for about $5, including a Mickey Mouse pretzel — a must-have treat for us.
-Did you know you can get the same Mickey pretzel at Refreshment Corner and Bayside Brews (as well as Ship to Shore Marketplace temporarily) at the pretzel carts for less money?
-And don't forget that passholder and Disney Visa discounts apply at restaurant locations for even more savings.
-Until a new membership option is available, you can link your Legacy Pass to the Disneyland app to get discounts when using Mobile Order.
+There are bready treats for about $5 to $6, including a Mickey Mouse pretzel — a must-have treat for us.
+Did you know you can get the same Mickey pretzel at Refreshment Corner and Bayside Brews at the pretzel carts for less money?
+And don't forget that Magic Key and Disney Visa discounts apply at restaurant locations for even more savings.
 In New Orleans Square, we always hop for the affordable fritters at the Royal Street Veranda.
 The garlic, herb and cheese Tiger Tail at Bengal Barbecue is about $4.